phpDocumentor/phpDocumentor/docs/guides/docblocks.rst

 `Github-flavoured Markdown`_.
 Using this format it is easy to make your text bold, add inline code examples or easily generate links to other sites.

-Another nifty feature is that you can use a series of :term:`Inline Tags` to refer to other parts of the documentation (``{@see}``), inherit the description of a parent (``{@inheritDoc}``) and more.
+Another nifty feature is that you can use a series of Inline Tags to refer to other parts of the documentation (``{@see}``), inherit the description of a parent (``{@inheritDoc}``) and more.
 Once you finish reading this guide you should definitely take a look at the :doc:`../references/phpdoc/inline-tags/index` to see which `Inline Tags` there are and what they do.